 COMMFFEST 2020 Oct 30- Nov 7

-The 2020 COMMFFEST will celebrate 15 years from October 30-Nov 7 screening in movie theatres and exhibition spaces, presented yearly by a group of dedicated volunteers.
-COMMFFEST a charitable corporation makes its home in one of Toronto’s most fast growing, economically diverse neighbourhood, Old Town Toronto, where many languages are spoken and where memorable films like Robcob; Cinderella Man, Chicago, X-Men, The Hurricane, and Against the Ropes were created.
-(Our Art exhibition runs from Oct.
-3-9 2020
+The 2021 COMMFFEST will celebrate 16 years from October 3-19 screening online in movie theatres and exhibition spaces, presented yearly by a group of dedicated volunteers.
+COMMFFEST a charitable corporation makes its home in one of Toronto’s most fast growing, economically diverse neighbourhood, Old Town Toronto, and where many languages are spoken.

 COMMFFEST gives voice to the marginalized and disenfranchised through global connective stories, championing our differences and similarities while strengthening the awareness that we are more alike than not.

 COMMFFEST presents a broad range of local and international films representing current affairs and relevant issues that affect our society.
 COMMFFEST provides opportunities for emerging filmmakers, artists, musicians and global community stakeholders to express themselves freely and to connect with audiences on a more personal level.
 This unique blend of film, filmmakers and audiences creates a dynamic atmosphere to provoke thought and stimulate further understanding and exploration of ideas, attitudes, and emotions that can foster change – starting with the communities in which we live.

 The last 15 years Commffest has built a valuable platform for introducing new and emerging filmmakers as well as bring together communities and not for profit organizations with government officials in panel discussions to tackle pertinent issues often resulting in more funding and support for these groups.